cameroncuster/caffe_assessment/README.md

 with maintenance in the software as indicated above.
 With further review the commit logs and issue logs reinforce my suspicion about the software not being well maintained.
-The version of Docker being used in Caffe is listed as 6, but the most recent release of Docker is version 8, which indicates Caffe is more than a few years out of date as Docker version 8 released in 2013.
+The version of Docker being used in Caffe is listed as 6, but the most recent release of Docker is version 8, which indicates Caffe is a few years out of date as Docker version 8 released in 2020.
 With further investigation of the community channels many of the supported platforms appear to have grown out date due to lack of maintenance and are losing support (Windows OS).